TeemuKoivisto/react-seo-meta-tags/README.md

 In the previous example the inheritance of the properties goes like this: `website < blogPost < facebook | twitter`.
 So if the same property (eg image) is specified in blogPost and facebook, the facebook object's property will be the one used in its respective tag (og:image in this case).

 The API for the properties is still in flux.
-The `site` property of the website is required for blogPost's `mainEntityOfPage` (canonicalUrl).
-Did I mention PRs are welcomed?
-So to get the most of the properties, provide website with `site` property, then blogPost with all properties.
+For a general page, provide just the website property.
+This should also the add og:title and twitter:title although probably redundantly.
+Always remember to add the title of the page, it's used also to render a `<title>` tag so be aware!

+For a blog post, provide all the blogPost's properties.
+I know it's a bit of work, but this way you'll avoid any complaints from SEO validation tools such as https://search.google.com/structured-data/testing-tool.
 For facebook and twitter you can customize the image sizes or titles as they appear when the post is shared.
+There's still a lot of tags missing from them both, that I have not added but which could be useful for use-cases different than mine.
+If something's missing that you'd very much want, please create an issue or PR.

 # API